Sustainability in Langeveld Building

 Versatility

-The building will be particularly versatile in terms of its layout thanks to the use of hollow-core slabs spanning more than 16 m (53 ft) and an open column and beam construction.
+The building is particularly versatile in terms of its layout thanks to the use of hollow-core slabs spanning more than 16 m (53 ft) and an open column and beam construction.
 It will be ready for whatever types of hybrid teaching environments will be required in the future and easily modifiable without the need for any large-scale demolition or refurbishment works.

 Biophilic design